Readers Question: how to illustrate the world financial crisis by using the graphs of aggregate demand and aggregate supply?

 Aggregate demand has fallen because:

 - Falling house prices.
 The credit crisis has reduced the availability of mortgages and therefore reduced demand for buying houses.
-Also house prices were overvalued.
-So with less mortgages available prices have been falling significantly.
+Also, house prices were overvalued.
+So with fewer mortgages available prices have been falling significantly.
 The fall in house prices has caused a negative wealth effect.
 This has led to lower consumer confidence, lower equity withdrawal and a decline in consumer spending.

 - Fall in global growth.
 The decline in economic growth has caused a decline in exports and world trade, further reducing aggregate demand.

-- Decline in confidence.
-The well publicised problems of the banking sector and stock market falls have reduce consumer confidence and led to a change in attitudes.
+- The decline in confidence.
+The well-publicised problems of the banking sector and stock market falls have reduced consumer confidence and led to a change in attitudes.
 Rather than spending on credit people are trying to improve their savings and reduce their debt.

 For more details see: Financial Crisis explained